jumezurike/AfaPrincipleSixteen/README.md

 ##Dictionary (combination of vocabularies)
 THE OGAM/IGBO DiCTiONARY OF VCV WORDS
-This dictionary will help in simple and short expressions, but for very long and complicated ones, a comprehensive Dictionary of igbo Language will be needed. www.carcafriculture.org. email: Ikomgram@yahoo.c:om) would be source for Ogam translation.
+This dictionary will help in simple and short expressions, but for very long and complicated ones, a comprehensive Dictionary of igbo Language will be needed. www.carcafriculture.org. email: Ikomgram@yahoo.com) would be source for Ogam translation.
 (Subjective)
 Important Pronouns
 Words	Meaning